Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

 - Another episode subverts this.
 When Homer becomes head of the Indian branch of the power plant, it looks like he's set himself up as a god, but it turns out he was such a Reasonable Authority Figure they loved him as if he was a god.

 - Pity the poor soul who puts Eric Cartman of South Park in a position of (as he calls it) "authorituh."
-The first time it happened was when he was deputized, and he quickly becomes a Rogue Cop, patrolling the streets on his Big Wheel tricycle and bludgeoning anyone who looks at him funny.
+The first time it happened was when he was deputized, and he quickly becomes a Cowboy Cop, patrolling the streets on his Big Wheel tricycle and bludgeoning anyone who looks at him funny.
 In a more extreme example, when he played Stonewall Jackson in a Civil War reenactment, he nearly succeeds in reestablishing the Confederacy.
 And then there's the time he formed a Mel Gibson fan club and nearly started another holocaust.

 - In Cartman's case his actual character does not change - he's always a sociopathic brat - but sometimes he happens to get power to act his ideas in reality.